Do you want to go camping with dogs and not have any problems?

 Your pet always on a leash

-what I need to be comfortable
+What I need to be comfortable on a campsite with dogs

 choosing a good tent site.

-Sometimes factors such as weather, terrain or other environmental elements can affect your furry companion’s well-being.
+Sometimes factors such as weather, terrain, or other environmental elements can affect your furry companion’s well-being.

 choosing a suitable place to camp, where the climatic effects are not too aggressive, is essential to improve the animal’s stay